barbelouis/Byggern/README.md

 - Lot of issues related to the CAN delayed us.

+- Faulty arduino Due

 ### To finish
 -To be defined

-### Futur work and work that we wish we had done if we had more time
+### Future work and work that we wish we had done if we had more time
 -Control the system with an Android phone over Bluetooth